 Address: Calle Jerez 25, Ronda 29400; Tel.
 952 87 12 40; Restauranteazahar.com.

-Restaurante Bodega San Francisco
+Bar Restaurante LA Bodega

 No matter what your gastronomic ambitions are, you can’t spend more than a few days in Andalucia and not set foot in a typical spit and sawdust joint.
-While there are undoubtedly rougher round the edges places to eat where you’d still expect an excellent bite to eat, Bodega San Francisco more than fulfils this brief.
+While there are undoubtedly rougher round the edges places to eat where you’d still expect an excellent bite to eat, La Bodega more than fulfils this brief.

 All of the basic ingredients are in place, from the beams and polished terracotta floors to the legs of ham hanging above the lovely gleaming wooden bar.
 Fancy the food is not, but whether it’s green peppers ‘al padron’ (fried, salted and blistered to within an inch of their greasy lives) to fried fish, spicy prawns, or snails when they’re in season, it’s a quintessentially Andalucian experience.